 Phu Quoc island, situated roughly 40 kilometers away from the south coast of Vietnam, is an emerald island where modernity meets tranquility.
 An underpopulated island archipelago quietly tucked in the Gulf of Thailand, Phu Quoc truly is a hidden paradise in the making.
 Its untouched nature and pristine coastline make it a premier vacation destination for wanderlusts to discover.

-Whether you have heard about this hidden gem of Vietnam or not, follow this detailed guide to explore this beautiful island.
+Whether you have heard about this hidden gem of Vietnam or not, follow this detailed guide to exploring this beautiful island.
 From the top things to do in Phu Quoc, where to stay in Phu Quoc Island to all the recommended beaches and cuisine, this in-depth Phu Quoc travel guide will get you covered.

 An overview information about Phu Quoc Island island